Devonte202/Devonte202/README.md

 * Practicing my data structures and algorithms

 ### 🌱 I’m currently learning
-* The fundamentals of machine leanring and data science
+* The fundamentals of machine learning and data science
 * How Redux works in React

 ### 📫 How to reach me